ltegg/optics/README.md

 - `ETEST.sh` and `ETEST.py` assume that the output from the SCF cycle is being printed to a file called `STDOUT` in the directory of the calculation. `w2web` does this by default, but this is not typical behaviour when `run_lapw` is called from the command line.
 Use `analyse_scf` to parse the `*.scf` file for other quantities.

 ## Feedback
 I've uploaded the scripts onto GitHub so that they may be shared, repurposed and edited freely.
-That said, if you find an issue with the scripts that you'd like to discuss or have fixed, you are welcome to submit a pull request.
+That said, if you find an issue with the scripts that you'd like to discuss or have fixed, you are welcome to submit a pull request or issue.

-If you have questions about the physics and maths within the scripts, I would encourage you to leave a comment.